khaihanhtang/khaihanhtang/README.md

 Countries I have ever been to are 🇻🇳 🇹🇭 🇵🇭 🇸🇬 🇲🇾 🇯🇵 🇮🇩 🇦🇺 🇫🇷(transit) 🇮🇹 🇻🇦 🇩🇪.

 # News
-- on 29 March 2025, I got a rejection (rejected round 2) from ACM CCS 2025.
+- On 29 March 2025, I got a rejection (rejected round 2) from ACM CCS 2025.
 Earlier, I also got a rejection (rejected round 1) from this conference. ==> CCS 2025 :x::x:

 - On 17 March 2025, I got an acceptance, whose title is _**Everlasting Fully Dynamic Group Signatures**_, from ACNS 2025. ==> ACNS 2025 :white_check_mark: